-You can use Microsoft Flow to action and manage K2 tasks.
+You can use Microsoft Power Automate to action and manage K2 tasks.
 Integration with a task requires its unique serial number.
-For example, when using an Outlook trigger, you can configure the subject of the task notification in your workflow definition to send the serial number to Microsoft Flow.
-When creating your task notification, use the task SerialNumber field from the Workflow Context Browser in a Replace function to remove the SN= portion of the serial number context as Flow only needs the number.
-See How to: Use the K2 Workflow REST Feed with Microsoft Flow to Redirect a K2 Task for an example of redirecting a task.
+For example, when using an Outlook trigger, you can configure the subject of the task notification in your workflow definition to send the serial number to a flow.
+When creating your task notification, use the task SerialNumber field from the Workflow Context Browser in a Replace function to remove the SN= portion of the serial number context as the flow only needs the number.
+See How to: Use the K2 Workflow REST Feed with Microsoft Power Automate to Redirect a K2 Task for an example of redirecting a task.

 The following task-related actions are available:

 - Get Tasks: Returns a list of tasks